-Brother Peter Paul says Jashodaben is not allowed to move about freely and is always under watch
+Brother Peter Paul says that PM Narendra Modi’s wife, Jashodaben, and her close relatives are always under watch and she is not allowed to move about freely

 Brother Peter Paul, who managed to get Prime Minister Narendra Modi’s wife, Jashodaben, from Gujarat to Mumbai, to participate in a day-long hunger strike on Friday, says he is now planning to go on an indefinite hunger strike.
 He says this is because Jashodaben and her close relatives are always under watch and she is not allowed to move about freely.

 Brother Peter Paul had got Jashodaben to Mumbai to protest against demolition of slums in the monsoon.
 He said he will see to it that the Centre takes note of his protest.
 Pic/Swarali Purohit

 Jashodaben was invited by the Good Samaritan Mission, to protest against slums being demolished during the monsoon period.
 Paul claims he had to visit her at least eight times, meet her brother in the temple of their village, explain the protest to him, as security guards assigned to protect Jashodaben listen to everything she says.
 “I have received calls from people in many places including Akola, saying they want to invite her for their event too.
 I told them it is not an easy task, as her movements are restricted, and whatever she says is listened to,” said Paul.

 Read Story: PM Modi's wife, Jashodaben, is in Mumbai!